Preserving Old Family Photos

 - Choose Photo-Safe Storage

-Your old photos are your family’s legacy, so why are they relegated to a dusty box?
+Your old family photos are your family’s legacy, so why are they relegated to a dusty box?
 Changes in temperature and humidity can damage these fragile heirlooms.
 Preserve your old family photos in acid free photo-safe albums or archival boxes.
 Avoid storing in the basement or attic in favor of a more temperature controlled environment.

 - Handle Old Photos with Care

 Unseen chemicals, moisture and oils on your hands can speed deterioration.
 Always work with clean dry hands and, if possible, wear cotton gloves.
-When handling old family photos, hold by their edges or borders and avoid touching the images themselves.
+When handling old family photos, hold by their edges and avoid touching the images themselves.
 Make sure any surface you work on is clean and dry as well.

 - Avoid Natural Light